+Here is my story of how I relived my travel memories at home.
 My love for travel started long ago.
 I was 14 years old, and as an only child, my father had a business trip to Germany.
 So, we packed up our little family of three and toured nine European countries.
-As an army private during the Vietnam War, my dad had been stationed in Bamberg, Germany, and visiting where my young parents had once made memories, coupled with the thrill of experiencing different countries, made quite the impression on me.
+As an army private during the Vietnam War, my dad had been stationed in Bamberg, Germany, and visiting where my young parents had once made memories, coupled with the thrill of experiencing different countries, made quite an impression on me.

 I enjoy documenting my travel memories, and my mom still has a paper envelope filled with European snapshots that my 14-year-old-self took with a 110 Kodak camera.
 Back then, you had to print things to see what they looked like, and I can still hold those images in my hand.

 I’ll always attribute my love for travel to that first trip, and my dad in particular.
 Now my wanderings include experiences in philanthropy, pleasure, and travel freelance writing.
 To say I love to travel is a bit mild.
 I have a massive passion for soaking in other cultures and learning more about them – and myself – in the process.
 2020 quickly filled up with trips I couldn’t wait to take, and I was also asked to lead a trip to Portugal.

 No matter if you enjoy a quick jaunt to the beach for a week of a family vacation or have an insatiable worldwide wanderlust, it’s safe to say that 2020 caused it to come to a disappointing halt.
 Heading anywhere, that was deemed unnecessary, got crossed off of everyone’s list, not just mine.
 I began to scour websites and travel books for inspiration to fill the void left by canceled trips, and I soon turned to my stash of images.